cuthbertLab/music21/music21/doc/html/_sources/quickStart.txt

 On Windows, starting the Python.exe applicatoin or IDLE.py will provide an interactive Python session.

 Once you start Python, you can check to see if your music21 installation is correctly configured by trying to import a music21 module.
 A module is a Python file that offers reusuable resources.
 These are all found inside the music21 package, so often we will import a module from music21.
-To import the corpus module from music21, enter the following command.
+To import the `corpus` module from music21, enter the following command.

 >>> from music21 import corpus
 >>>

-Assuming this works, your music21 installation is complete and you can move.
+Assuming this works, your music21 installation is complete and you can move on.
 However, you may get the following error:

 >>> from music21 import corpus
 Traceback (most recent call last):